-The initial two-hourly train service will be replaced from Sunday 15 May 2022 with an hourly service on the line.
-See the May-December 2022 PDF timetable.
+The initial two-hourly train service was replaced from Sunday 15 May 2022 with an hourly service on the line.
+Look up train times.

 Dartmoor Line trains is operated using Class 150, 158 and Turbo units.
 Most trains operate in 2-car formations, offering up to 130 seats per service and are fully compliant with the latest modern accessibility standards.

 The Department for Transport have provided the majority of the funding to allow the reopening as part of the flagship 'Restoring Your Railway' initiative.

 All Dartmoor Line trains will use Platform 3 at Okehampton, which has step-free access from the front of the station.

 The station has a ticket machine, customer help point, public address system, information screens, CCTV, Wi-Fi and Pay & Display car park (£2 a day).

-We are also working with the local community to add new facilities to the station, including a café, Dartmoor National Park visitor centre, a shop and toilet facilities.
-All these are planned to open in 2022.
+We have worked with the local community to add new facilities to the station including a café, Dartmoor National Park visitor centre, a shop and toilet facilities.
+These opened in September 2022.

 All Dartmoor Line trains stop at Exeter St Davids, Crediton and Okehampton.
 Selected services also stop at Exeter Central and Newton St Cyres.